Skip to content

 +-- clam.log

-Other metadata files may also be present, including copy-verification.log, sip-manifest.csv, exiftool-original-metadata.csv, migration.log, ocr.txt, vtext-cover.docx, and the downloaded VText XML file.
+Other metadata files may also be present, including copy-verification.log, sip-manifest.csv, exiftool-original-metadata.csv, migration.log if a project-specific file migration was performed, ocr.txt, vtext-cover.docx, and the downloaded Vtext XML file.

 20. Mark the Source Copy Complete